handle1337/handle1337.github.io/_posts/2024-07-14-zeruel-devlog1.markdown

 # Zeruel Devlog 1

 Hi there! lately I have been working on a personal project I had the idea for some years ago.
-I thought it would be a good exercise since I'm getting back into software development and cybersecurity to try and finish a Burpsuite-like tool I've always wanted to make.
-Zeruel Proxy.
+I thought it would be a good exercise since I'm getting back into software development and cybersecurity to try and finish a Burpsuite-like tool I've always wanted to make, Zeruel Proxy.

 The idea is simple, create a proxy capable of intercepting, modifying, and repeating requests on the fly.
 All through a simple GUI.